nathanael-fijalkow/games_book/_build/html/_sources/9_Timed/forward_algorithm.md

 It performs a forward exploration and only applies the controllable predecessor along branches that actually reach the target state from the initial state.
-If the witness trace is not excessively long, which is often the case in practice, this limits the size of the federations.%develop and implement, but they are usually not very efficient in%\NM{Give intuition why?
+If the witness trace is not excessively long, which is often the case in practice, this limits the size of the federations.

+%develop and implement, but they are usually not very efficient in

+%\NM{Give intuition why?
 Especially, why for timed games??
+La

+%  convaincante...}

-La%  convaincante...}%been designed to gain in efficiency.
+%been designed to gain in efficiency.

 We present below the algorithm proposed in {cite}`CDFLL05`, and as a first step, we explain the untimed version of that algorithm,